CBBC Office: Website Help

 • Use the My CBBC page to see which games you’ve played most recently

-• Write messages on the messageboards
+• Post comments on the website

 There are two main reasons that we ask you to sign in for these things.
 One is that we need a way to remember you from one website visit to the next.
 We can only do that if you sign in.
-Another reason that we ask you to sign in to post messages is so that we can help keep you safe by checking who is writing messages.
+Another reason that we ask you to sign in to post comments is so that we can help keep you safe by checking who is writing messages.

 What do you do with the information that I give when I sign up?